 Available in three sizes | Hard shell | Compatible on 10-plus airlines

 When we asked frequent travellers to tell us about the best suitcases, Tripp, a UK based company, was the most frequently mentioned.
 Niamh O’Brien, a digital editor at Lonely Planet, called it a “sturdy little number” and said the case “tolerates being dragged down stairs, across fields, and can be chucked in the tightest of luggage situations”.
 The wheels and handle “can really take a punishing”, she adds, easily taking on cobbled, sandy, muddy, or hilly terrain.
 “Extremely good value for money.
 This might not be the fanciest carry-on on the market, but its durability and practicality are the best.”
 Victoria Beardwood, the in-flight magazine editor at Ink, also rated Tripp highly.
 “It’s not flashy, it’s not expensive, but it does the job brilliantly.”

 Tripp’s suitcase comes in three sizes.
 The small measures 55 by 39 by 20 centimetres and has a capacity of 37 litres, the medium measures 66 by 39 by 26 centimetres and has a capacity of 66 litres, and the large measures 76 by 50 by 32 centimetres and has a capacity of 102 litres.
 According to Tripp, the cabin case fits in the cabin of ten airlines including Aer Lingus, British Airways, Jet2, and Lufthansa.
 All cases come with a five-year warranty.

 Best lightweight suitcase

-Best duffle suitcase
+Best suitcase for frequent fliers

-Best suitcase for photographers
+Best for long-haul fliers

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.